In progress; last updated Feb. 15, 2017

 An excellent source for articles from virtually all periodicals in China on virtually all subjects.
 GWU's access is only to a subset, but it's the subset that's useful to us: law, economics, and social science generally.
 This database is searchable by author, journal name, title, keywords, and full text.
 It is, of course, in Chinese.
 You can download PDF files of articles you find.
 This is now accessible from a GW (including law school) IP address: Chinese interface | English interface.
 If you are properly signed in, you should see a smiling emoji plus "Welcome" in English or Chinese on the left of the screen under a line of tabs.
 If you have difficulties, try using a different browser.

-Here's an edited description from Jing Zhong, a Gelman librarian: "A kind of combined Google Scholar and Google Books for Chinese material.
+Here's an edited description from Jing Zhong, a former Gelman librarian: "A kind of combined Google Scholar and Google Books for Chinese material.
 This is a huge content-based database composed of 800,000,000 full-text pages, with very flexible searches (full-text, books, articles, theses, web pages, and newspapers).
 It provides information about and, in many cases, full-text searching and/or limited views (up to about 20 pages) of 2,600,000 Chinese books.
 It is a useful tool for discovering bibliographic information, for locating particular search terms within a text, and for getting a preview of a text.
 Internet Explorer is recommended when accessing this database."
-To access, (1) go through the Gelman home page --> COLLECTIONS --> Global Resources Center--> GRC Research Guides and Comprehensive Guide to Databases (on the left navigation bar) --> General/Comprehensive Guide to Databases; or (2) click on this direct link from a GW IP address.
+To access, (1) go through the Gelman home page --> COLLECTIONS --> Global Resources Center--> Databases and Research Guides --> China Studies --> Databases (tab at the top of the screen) --> scroll down to Duxiu; or (2) click on this direct link from a GW IP address.

-The university's China Documentation Center has a list of electronic databases.
+The university's China Documentation Center has a list of China-studies electronic databases.
 Note in particular the Policies and Laws Database.
 This is a subset of the Wanfang Database, which includes a number of other databases (including one of Chinese periodicals).
 Also useful are China Data Online (about which see below) and ChinaInfoBank, an excellent database that provides access to many different kinds of information -- in particular economic news, but also laws, statistics, and corporate documents.